Nissan’s Organizational Structure & Its Attributes

 How does Nissan’s company structure influence strategy?

 The attributes of Nissan’s organizational structure influence strategic decision-making and effectiveness.
-The corporate hierarchy supports a unified approach to strategic decision-making to ensure that the entire organization moves toward long-term goals for the automotive business.
-The executive departments and offices support different business aspects and their respective strategic interests.
-The regional geographic divisions of Nissan’s business structure optimize revenues in various markets.
+The corporate hierarchy supports a unified approach to strategic decision-making to coordinate the entire organization as it moves toward long-term goals in automotive business.

 References